Get Your Free 2023 Vacation Guide

 "But he'd always wanted a family restaurant," Susie Miller said.

+The restaurant was originally best known for its baked goods, though plated lunches are popular now, too.
 When you enter the restaurant, you walk through a line and look at all the foods available that day.
 On the day I visited, there was fried chicken, chicken livers, teriyaki baked chicken, beef stew and meat loaf, along with cabbage, carrots, beets, broccoli casserole, mashed potatoes and gravy, peas and green beans.

 I'd heard that the meat loaf, with a tomato stew topping, is one of the favorites at Miller's, but the fried chicken looked so delicious, I couldn't resist.
 I also had cabbage, broccoli casserole and beets.
 The chicken tasted as great as it looked, and I didn't leave any of the large serving of broccoli casserole.
 The beets were served whole with a sweet glaze.
 I also had a yummy bran muffin with a cherry topping.
 All of the servings were very generous.

 If you have a sweet tooth, you don't want to skip dessert.
-A number of pies, including apple and German chocolate, were on the menu.
+A number of pies, including pecan, apple and German chocolate, were on the menu.
 I tried the restaurant's most popular pie, shoofly.
 It has a gooey bottom with a molasses filling, and a crumb topping.
 With a scoop of ice cream on top, it was heavenly.
-Susie Miller said her husband worked a long time to perfect the shoofly pie recipe, and "it is the best."
+I also couldn't resist taking home a loaf of the cinnamon raisin bread.

-The breads are for sale in the gift shop next door, along with all sorts of interesting items from the past.
+The breads are for sale in the shop next door, along with all sorts of interesting items from the past.

 Gwen Fowler